onzag/itemize/README.md

 ### PWA Enabled

-Offline first websites, with service workers and locally copying graphql responses into an IndexedDB database (if avaliable) allows the application to work as if it was a native application.
+Offline first websites, with service workers and locally copying responses into an IndexedDB database (if avaliable) allows the application to work as if it was a native application.

 PWA logic comes out of the box with every itemize installation.